muhammad-faizan-122/yolo-data-augmentation/README.md

         ```
     - Provide the input and output path in **CONSTANT.yaml** file.
     - Update the name of transformed_file_name in CONSTANT.yaml otherwise code will overwrite last augmentations.
-    - Provide the list of classes in CONSTANT.yaml in a sequence as use to assign class number in yolo dataset labelling.
+    - Provide the list of name of  classes in CONSTANT.yaml in a same sequence as used to assign class numbers in the YOLO dataset labeling.
-        - For example, you provided class list is ```['obj1', 'obj2', 'obj3']``` class number used for obj1 in label file should be 0, similarly for 'obj2' class number should be 1 and so on.
+        - For example, if you provided a class list as ```['obj1', 'obj2', 'obj3']```, the class number used for 'obj1' in the label file should be 0, similarly for 'obj2', the class number should be 1, and so on.
     - Run the pipeline using
         ```
         python3 run.py
         ```